Abuja metro line commences commercial train services | TODAY.NG

 Shehu, a retired Director from the Ministry of Transportation, said that the train service was cheaper, safer and faster for airport users than to using cabs.

-He that that the downward review was imperative in the interest of of the low and medium income earners who might find it difficult to use the train.
+He said that the downward review was imperative in the interest of the low and medium income earners who might find it difficult to use the train.

 “In every respect, this is a welcome development and a great relief because this is the kind of infrastructure that we have looked forward to getting from the government in the past.